 There are many allergens present both inside structures and the outside environment.
-These allergens can be something as natural as pollen or as manmade as latex.
+These allergens can be something as natural as pollen or as man-made as latex.
 The intent of this article is to shed some light on a tiny arachnid which lives in virtually any home.
 Commonly known as a dust mite, it lives and thrives where we sleep and watch TV.
 Ever present though invisible to the naked eye, this mite sheds it’s skin as it grows.
 These skin sheds are known allergens and can pose a serious problem to those who have an allergy to these sheds.
 Along with their feces, dust mites are second only to plant pollen as the most common allergen to man.

 Dust mites can be found in any home around the world.
-They are more closely related to spiders and ticks and are similar in look to spider mites or chiggers.
+They are closely related to spiders and ticks and are similar in look to spider mites or chiggers.
 However, dust mites are small.
 So small are dust mites that they cannot be seen with the naked eye.

 It is not uncommon for a pillow to add over 10% of it’s weight in just 2 years due to live dust mites and their sheds!!!
 Furthermore, populations can exceed 10 million dust mites on any one mattress in less then 3 years!
 Though small as an individual, the accumulative impact the sheds of dust mites can have is well documented.

-Though its believed an acute exposure to dust mites at a young age can have a life long impact, many adults can be suddenly affected.
+Though its believed an acute exposure to dust mites at a young age can have a life long impact, many adults can be suddenly affected and found to have an adverse reaction to their presence.
 Reactions include but are not limited to sneezing, itching, watery eyes, wheezing, headaches, fatigue and depression.
 Though not common, some people may develop a red rash.
 Most important is the fact that dust mites are impacting over 50% of asthmatics.
 These are people who need pure and allergen free air to breath.
 The fact that dust mites and the stuff on which they feed can easily get air borne makes them so much more of a threat to anyone that suffers from respiratory disorders.

 DUST MITE BIOLOGY ^

 Dust mites live a relatively short life.
-They will immediately begin feeding once they hatch from their egg.
+They will immediately begin feeding once they hatch.
 During the next month they will molt at least twice.
 Their skin sheds are a major allergen if not the most important.
-Clearly their feces are important as well since they can accumulate over time.
+Clearly their feces are important as well since feces and skin sheds can accumulate over time.
 In their feces lies a very potent digestive juice which is thought to be another contributor or known allergen.

 Once adulthood is reached, female dust mites will lay 50-100 eggs over a 1-2 month life cycle.
 Dust mites will migrate throughout the home taking advantage of furniture, pet bedding, carpeting, blankets and mattresses.
 They do this by hitching a ride on ones clothing which is another prime living location.

 Remember, dust mites need dander – basically human and pet skin – to live.
 This dander is most commonly found on furniture, carpeting and bedding but due to it’s light weight, dander will float around to most any part of the home.
 In fact, over 75% of the “dust” one sees in a sunbeam shining through any window is dander.
 People shed over 1/5 of an ounce of dander WEEKLY so there is an ever replenished supply of the very food dust mites need to live.
 For this reason it is conceivable that most any room could harbor populations.
 However, only the rooms with ideal humidity and heat will allow for rapid and advanced populations.

-DUST MITES MYTHS
+DUST MITE MYTHS ^

 Like most any insect or animal, there are a lot of unfounded fears and misunderstandings about dust mites.
 Knowing what is and is not important when dealing with them inside the home will better enable you to address the key issues when you want to reduce their populations.